Ivonnor1975/potential-enigma/README.md

   ## License

-  This project is licensed under the Apache 2.0
+  This project is licensed under the GPL 3.0

   ## Contributing